 I no longer roamed on my bike - I knew no-one in the area anyway.
 My parents spent a lot of time getting the house and garden to their liking.
 We spent a lot of time in garden centres at the weekend.
 I started at a new school for the last two years of juniors and made a couple of friends who lived in surrounding villages.
 I only really saw them at school - my mother didn't drive, and my father worked long hours in a career he relished.

-I think I spent a lot of time reading and drawing: I can't really remember.
+think I spent a lot of time reading and drawing: I can't really remember.
 My bedroom, which had been tastefully decorated without any consultation with me was seen as part of the house in general and it didn't feel like mine.
 It was no sanctuary from the world, not like my untidy old two-windowed first-floor room that overlooked the length of the garden and onto rolling cowslip fields and copses.

 I think I was pretty depressed at twelve, actually feeling that the best part of my life was already over, all freedom and friendships gone.
 All around me seemed dull, boring, sterile, pointless.
-I can remember meticulously copying a Leonardo drawing one day and then distinctly thinking 'what is the point of this?'
+I can remember meticulously copying a Leonardo drawing one day and then distinctly thinking 'what

 I can't even remember what books I read, although I do remember that my father ferried my mother and I down to the library every Monday night.
 I can recall its smell, a unique disinfectant/floor polish smell and the child-unfriendly demeanour and hauteur of the white-haired chief librarian to whom we gave the nick-name 'Snowdrop'.